MichaelCurrin/dev-resources/resources/ci-cd/cloudfare-pages/index.md

 Netlify has server-side analyics serice for premium (so it works without client-side JS).
 CloudFare Pages has a web analytics service - I don't know about pricing.

+CloudFare Pages has Node but not Yarn in the build environment.

 #### CloudFare Pages vs GitHub services

 CloudFare Pages is similar to using GitHub Actions + GitHub Pages to deploy a Jekyll or React app, where you get a `username.github.io/my-repo` URL, except that GitHub Actions needs a much longer config.